leontov/os/docs/conflict_resolution.md

 ### Fast path with `scripts/resolve_conflicts.py`
 1. Refresh remotes: `git fetch --all --prune`.
 2. Run the helper: `python scripts/resolve_conflicts.py --base origin/main --head work`.
+The script computes the merge-base, rebases `work` onto `origin/main`, and clears conflict markers using Kolibri heuristics.
-3. Inspect the generated report `build/conflict-report.json` and verify that every entry is marked `resolved`.
+3. Inspect the generated report `build/conflict-report.json` (override via `--report` if necessary) and verify that every entry is marked `resolved`.
 4. Execute `make`, `make test`, and `./kolibri.sh up` to validate the fix.
 5. Review the diff and create a commit tagged `[autofix conflicts]` once satisfied.